 While I admired her enthusiasm, I told her that 5 habits is a bit ambitious.
 It’s generally best to start with only 1 habit at time — any more than that and you’ll be more overwhelmed than a single parent of four juggling two part-time jobs and evening college classes.

-Understand that new habits are very major life changes, and thus should not be taken lightly.
+The point is that new habits are very major life changes, and thus should not be taken lightly.

 In fact, the very act of calling an activity a “habit” implies that you want to do it for the rest of your life, or at least for the foreseeable future.